 Vote and then explore the impact of visual culture on electoral politics at a special election night edition of Optics: A New Way of Seeing Contemporary Culture, hosted by writer/editor Jillian Steinhauer with artists Daniel Bejar and Jacques Servin, and featuring a special election-themed performance by Amy Khoshbin.

-Images and media profoundly shape how we interpret and navigate the landscape of electoral politics.
-From campaign posters and graphic identities, like artist Shepard Fairey’s unforgettable design for Barack Obama, to politicians’ self-styled photographs and social media presences—think President Trump trending on both Twitter and Instagram—the visual culture of politics is increasingly complex, and it’s more important than ever to deconstruct it.
-Join us on election night for an evening that will include a special performance by Amy Khoshbin and a conversation led by Optics host Jillian Steinhauer.
+The evening begins with a discussion between Steinhauer, Bejar, Servin, and Khoshbin.
+They will explore how images and media profoundly shape our interpretation and navigation of electoral politics.
+From campaign posters and graphic identities, like Shepard Fairey’s unforgettable design for Barack Obama, to politicians’ self-styled photographs and social media presences—think President Trump trending on both Twitter and Instagram—the visual culture of politics is increasingly complex, and it’s more important than ever to deconstruct it.

 Our ICP Museum–public program combination ticket grants $10 entry to the galleries starting at 4:30 PM to those attending the program.
 Tickets are only available online when you register for the program.